An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "Yes.
 I did."

 The biggest ever smile stretched on our faces.
 Our eyes filled with tears of joy, tears of love.
-We embraced each other tightly as if we would never let each other go this time.
+We embraced each other tightly as if we would never let each other again.
 No one could separate us now.

 "I know.
 So was I. I heard you, came to you.
 Don't worry.
 I'm here now.
 With you.
 The pain will go away."